Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 You know when you’re reading a good book and something huge happens that changes everything?
 Well, in the story of my life, that huge, life changing revelation took place the day I decided to really think about what I was feeding my body and how that affected my health.

 Today I’m in remission and faring amazingly well, all things considered.
 And while I owe thanks to many different things (including everything listed in this post), healthy eating is a critical player in my well-being.
+Don’t worry – there’s still room for chocolate.

-But it doesn’t have to be overly complicated, especially if you don’t have any health woes.
+Your diet doesn’t have to be overly complicated, especially if you don’t have any health woes.
 Anyone can make a healthy diet work for them!

 Do you have a ton of beloved makeup?
 Go-to moisturizers?
 Adored bubble bath and bath bombs?
 Have you ever thought about how that may affect your health?
 I sure didn’t!